 Severe weather closure at Charlecote Park

-If severe weather is forecast we will close the whole property.
+If severe weather is forecast we may close some areas or even the whole property.
 Here's why...

-We have to close Charlecote in the event of severe weather for the safety of our visitors, staff and volunteers.
+We have to close parts of Charlecote in the event of severe weather for the safety of our visitors, staff and volunteers.

 Our decision to close is based on the current conditions at Charlecote and the most up-to-date weather forecast for the immediate area.
 We would much rather be welcoming visitors than closing our gates.

-This causes flooding in the parkland.
-This is unsafe because we cannot see the edges of the rivers or the boundaries of the lake.
+This causes flooding in the parkland which is unsafe because we cannot see the edges of the rivers or the boundaries of the lake.
 Shallow water at the edge of a flooded area can quickly become deep and dangerous.

 Excessive winds and strong gusts can suddenly bring down heavy branches in the parkland or on the cedar lawn.
-Our veteran trees are checked regularly but their age means that weaker branches are vulnerable to stress.
+Our veteran trees are checked regularly throughout the year, but their age means that weaker branches are vulnerable to stress.

-Our policy is to close the area around the cedar lawn (including Orangery tea-room) when wind gust speeds are in excess of 40mph.
-This also restricts access to the gardens.
+Our policy is to close the area around the cedar lawn (including Orangery restaurant) when wind gust speeds are in excess of 40mph.
+This also restricts access to the parterre and woodland gardens.

 We close the whole property when wind gust speeds are forecast to exceed 50mph.